Sopwell Priory: Priory of St Mary

 The priory was built c.
 1140 by the Benedictine abbot of St Albans Abbey, Geoffrey de Gorham on the site of an old hermitage.
 It was founded as the Priory of St Mary of Sopwell and was a dependency of St Albans Abbey.
 The church was on the north side of the cloister with a chapter house and dormitory on the east side.
 At its height it comprised a prioress and nineteen nuns, and probably a number of servants.
 Many of the nuns came from well-off families.
 The prioress was appointed by the abbot of St. Albans.
 In 1247 Henry III granted a yearly stipend of 50 shillings to support a chaplain.

 The priory was attacked in 1429 by the robber William Wawe and his men, who attempted to plunder the priory but were driven off by the intervention of some townsmen.

-Juliana Berners, a prioress during the 15th century, is believed to be the author of the Boke of St Albans published in 1486.
+Juliana Berners, a prioress during the 15th century, is believed to be the author of the Book of St Albans published in 1486.